 Use in Cancer

-- Solid tumors that got worse during or after other treatment and cannot be treated with other therapies.¹
+- Solid tumors that are dMMR, have spread or come back, and got worse during or after other treatment and cannot be treated with other therapies.¹

 Dostarlimab-gxly is also being studied in the treatment of other types of cancer.

 More About Dostarlimab-gxly

 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

 MedlinePlus Information on Dostarlimab-gxly - A lay language summary of important information about this drug that may include the following:

 - what this drug is used for and how it is used,